 If you do want your costume judged for workmanship, please make sure you check the appropriate box on the sign-up sheet.

-The MC will announce your entry number, division and title at the beginning of your presentation, and your credits when your presentation is complete.
+The MC will announce your division and title at the beginning of your presentation, and your credits when your presentation is complete.
 The MC will also happily read an introduction before and/or a narration during your presentation, so long as the script is typed or neatly printed.

 Presentation Time Limits

 TIP: You should try to plan your presentation to give the judges a view of your costume from all sides, and to draw attention to any particularly interesting aspect of the design or construction.

-All presenters must be members of MidSouthCon.
+- All presenters must be members of MidSouthCon.

-No messy substances on stage.
+- No messy substances on stage.
 If you are leaving something on stage, it must be able to be easily picked up by the stage crew or your helpers.
 If in doubt, ask the Masquerade Director.

-The weapons policy of the convention must be followed.
+- The weapons policy of the convention must be followed.
 While weapons are allowed during the presentation, they must be sheathed before leaving the stage.
 No real firearms or projectile weapons are allowed.

-No flash photography will be permitted in the ballroom during the Masquerade.
+- No flash photography will be permitted in the ballroom during the Masquerade.
 We will have a photo area set up where people can take flash pictures.
 Note to contestants: you will make people very happy if you stay in your costume for pictures.

-Costumes worn in the hallways during MidSouthCon may compete in the masquerade, but we do encourage you to save your creations for the stage and wear them in the halls after the Masquerade is over.
+- Costumes worn in the hallways during MidSouthCon may compete in the masquerade, but we do encourage you to save your best creations for the stage and wear them in the halls after the Masquerade is over.

-Contestants must report for the masquerade on time.
+- Contestants must report for the masquerade on time.
 Failure to appear on time, or to be ready to go on stage, may result in disqualification.

-Surprise the audience and judges, not the Masquerade Staff.
+- Surprise the audience and judges, not the Masquerade Staff.
 Please let the Masquerade Staff know if you are planning to do anything strange or unusual.

-The Masquerade Staff has the authority to eliminate anyone from the competition on the grounds of taste, danger, rules violations, or any other reason deemed sufficient.
-There will be no appeal.
+- The Masquerade Staff has the authority to eliminate anyone from the competition on the grounds of taste, danger, rules violations, or any other reason deemed sufficient.

 As always, the above rules are subject to change without notice.

-For more information contact firstname.lastname@example.org
+For more information, contact firstname.lastname@example.org